Is Anxiety Treatable?

 Treatment options for anxiety disorders

 The diagnosis and treatment of anxiety disorders usually involve evaluation by a mental health provider or doctor.
-If a diagnosis is called for based on the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders, there are several effective treatments available.
-Treatment options may include cognitive behavioral therapy (CBT), medication, or both.
+If an anxiety diagnosis is called for based on the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders, there are several effective treatments available.
+Anxiety treatment options may include cognitive behavioral therapy (CBT), medication, or both.

 Most medications used to treat anxiety disorders work by increasing levels of neurotransmitters like serotonin that can help improve mood and reduce feelings of fear or agitation.